cawnj/2022-ca326-henderj3-joycec27/src/server/docs/docs.md

 - Create function in `handler` folder
 - Create database query function in `db` folder
   - This also requires a valid model/struct to match the query return content

+### Keeping master and external branches in check
+- `git pull` in master branch
+- `git checkout external`
+- `git rebase master` and fix and conflicts if any pop up